 Introducing Emerald TV.

-OUR BRAND NEW ON-DEMAND DIGITAL CHANNEL will NOT ONLY GIVE YOU ACCESS TO WATCH OUR performances ONLINE, BUT also PRIORITY access TO LIVE Wine Down Monday's, DISCOUNTED RATES for Mainstage concerts, AND MUCH MORE!
+OUR ON-DEMAND DIGITAL CHANNEL will NOT ONLY GIVE YOU ACCESS TO WATCH OUR performances ONLINE, BUT also PRIORITY access TO LIVE Wine Down Monday's, DISCOUNTED RATES for Mainstage concerts, AND MUCH MORE!

 Placeholder: Our product is priced to be affordable, so we don't give any discounts.
 We already offer our product at a competitive price.